-START Headquarters is located at 8400 Baltimore Avenue, College Park, MD 20740.
-The building is adjacent to the University of Maryland, College Park campus.
-All internship hours must be completed at START HQ unless otherwise specified.
+START Headquarters is located in the Discovery District in College Park, MD.
+Our exact address will be provided upon being invited for an interview.
+All internship hours must be completed at this office unless otherwise specified.
 Working remotely is not permitted.

 - All internships are UNPAID and START is unable to provide travel stipends or housing arrangements.

 - We strongly encourage and recommend that interns seek academic credit for their internship through their home institution or department, if possible.